Physics Quizzes

 Category: HEATING AND COOLING

-5. Which of the following is a good insulator?
+5. Which of the following is a good conductor of heat?

 6 / 15